May 16 Rosa’s future husband, Friedrich (Fritz) Gretsch is born in Mannheim.

 William was related to the von Gerichten family though his step-mother, Anna Maria von Gerichten.
 His younger half- siblings were directly related through their mother.
 Florentine was the widow of Anna Maria’s brother, C. P von Gerichten, Katie was the daughter of C. P and his first wife.
 Katie was a first cousin of Mannheim Gretsch children.

 Tuesday night “In August a number of Russian Jews arrived in Hamburg to take passage to America.
 It was found that there was Cholera among them.
-No announcement was made of the fact by the public authroities in Hamburg., but the infected persons and those suspected of infection were isolated in a camp above the city and on the banks of the Elbe into which the draniage of the camp emptied.
+No announcement was made of the fact by the public authorities in Hamburg, but the infected persons and those suspected of infection were isolated in a camp above the city and on the banks of the Elbe into which the drainage of the camp emptied.
 The water for drinking and cooking in Hamburg comes from the Elbe.
 In a little while there were cases of Cholera in Hamburg, and among the regular residents of the city.
 These cases were concealed by the authorities and it was not known till the plague had become epidemic that Cholera had reached the city.”

 The “Moravia” a two mast steamer of the Hamburg line arrived from Hamburg in lower New York bay.